Unit Conversion Errors That Cost Millions: Real Case Studies

 Such errors highlight why medical professionals must be extremely careful with unit conversions and why many hospitals have implemented double-checking systems and unit verification protocols.

-Engineering projects have also suffered from unit conversion errors, sometimes with catastrophic structural consequences.
+Manufacturing and structural engineering projects have also suffered from unit conversion errors, sometimes with dangerous consequences.

 Case Study 5: Financial and Trading Errors